Checksums on Tests

-WarpX has checksum regression tests: as part of CI testing, when running a given test, the checksum module computes one aggregated number per field (Ex_checksum = np.sum(np.abs(Ex))) and compares it to a reference (benchmark).
+For this purpose, the checksum Python module computes one aggregated number per field (e.g., the sum of the absolute values of the array elements) and compares it to a reference value (benchmark).
 This should be sensitive enough to make the test fail if your PR causes a significant difference, print meaningful error messages, and give you a chance to fix a bug or reset the benchmark if needed.

-The checksum module is located in Regression/Checksum/, and the benchmarks are stored as human-readable JSON files in Regression/Checksum/benchmarks_json/, with one file per benchmark (for instance, test Langmuir_2d has a corresponding benchmark Regression/Checksum/benchmarks_json/Langmuir_2d.json).
+The checksum module is located in Regression/Checksum/, and the benchmarks are stored as human-readable JSON files in Regression/Checksum/benchmarks_json/, with one file per benchmark (for example, the test test_2d_langmuir_multi has a corresponding benchmark Regression/Checksum/benchmarks_json/test_2d_langmuir_multi.json).

-For more details on the implementation, the Python files in Regression/Checksum/ should be well documented.
+For more details on the implementation, please refer to the Python implementation in Regression/Checksum/.

 This relies on the function evaluate_checksum: